zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 The table layouts are as follows:

 * All tables should have audit fields / columns - createby createddate modifiedby modifieddate
+* Note these are the minimum fields required.
+More is okay.

 * TODO
   * todoid primary key, not null long